Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/High_Power_Connections.md

 ## Testing

 At this point, do not connect the other end of the high power DC NEG and DC POS cables to your precharge circuit or batteries.
-You will need to connect them to a low-voltage supply of power for initial testing, which is detailed in the “Motor Setup & Testing” section of this document.
+You will need to connect them to a low-voltage supply of power for initial testing, which is detailed in the [Motor Setup & Testing](Motor_Setup&Testing) section of this document.

 ## Precharge